mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-api.en.md

-# Installation
+# Checkout Transparente

-To install Checkout Transparent in a Shopify store, follow the steps below:
+To install Checkout Transparente in a Shopify store, follow the steps below:

 1. Go to your [Shopify](https://accounts.shopify.com/store-login) store.
 2. Access the installation site of Mercado Pago’s Checkout Transparent [clicking here](https://apps.shopify.com/checkout-transparente-mp).